endojs/endo/demo/README.md

 ``delayMS`` performs a busy-wait for the given number of milliseconds by polling ``Date.now`` until it reaches some target value.

-We use ``delayMS()`` this to introduce an egregious timing-channel vulnerability into the defender's ``guess()`` function: it checks the attacker's guess one character at a time, waiting a full 10ms between each test, and returns immediately upon the first incorrect failure.
+We use ``delayMS()`` to introduce an egregious timing-channel vulnerability into the defender's ``guess()`` function: it checks the attacker's guess one character at a time, waiting a full 10ms between each test, and returns immediately upon the first incorrect failure.
 If the attacker can measure how long ``guess()`` takes to run, they can mount a classic timing-oracle attack which runs in linear (rather than exponential) time.
-The safe ``guess()`` would do a constant-time comparison (for which the most practical approach is to just hash both sides and compare the hashes).
+A safer form of ``guess()`` would do a constant-time comparison (for which the most practical approach is to just hash both sides and compare the hashes).
 Our vulnerable ``guess()`` looks like this:

 ```
 function guess(guessedCode) {